-Project Interventions 2019/20 Progress to date Minister of Human Settlements.
-11. Vereeniging Government Precinct.
+Project Interventions 2019/20 Progress to date provider procured 9.
+Vaal Logistics Hub.
+Source finance Efforts are still on course to source funding 10.
+Vaal River City.
+Follow up with both the Minister of Transport and the Minister of Human Settlements.
+PSC established to facilitate the project 11.
+Vereeniging Government Precinct.
 Office of the Premier to assist the district in securing confirmation of occupancy from National and Provincial sector departments GIFA is working with SDM to procure feasibility study services and leverage project finance.
 Department of Public Works has included SDM's Government precinct in the department's programme for government precinct development while awaiting evaluation and approval of suitability.
 12. R 59 Corridor.
 Source finance Efforts are still on course to source funding 13.
 Sicelo Precinct.
 Source finance to purchase land Source finance for project execution, control and closure Feasibility study/Precinct Plan service provider procured by DARDLR 14.
 Devon Precinct.
 Source funds for the project.
 Feasibility study/Precinct Plan service provider procured by DARDLR